-Our principal sources of liquidity have been cash generated from our operating activities and proceeds from sales of ordinary shares through private placements, our initial public offering and public follow-on offering.
-As of December 31, 2011, we had RMB2.2 billion (US\$353.1 million) in cash.
-Our cash consists of cash on hand and bank deposits with terms of 90 days or less.
-Our principal uses of cash have been to fund acquisitions, construction of a nationwide operating platform, working capital requirements, purchases of automobiles and office equipment, office renovation and rental deposit.
+Our principal sources of liquidity have been cash generated from our operating activities.
+As of December 31, 2012, we had RMB2.5 billion (US\$405.4 million) in cash.
+Our cash and cash equivalents consist of cash on hand, bank deposits and short-term, highly liquid investments that are readily convertible to known amounts of cash, and have insignificant risk of changes in value related to changes in interest rates.
+Our principal uses of cash have been to fund acquisitions, construction of a nationwide operating platform, development of an e-commerce platform, establishment of sales outlets, working capital requirements, purchases of automobiles and office equipment, office renovation and rental deposits.
 Although we consolidate the results of our PRC affiliated entities, we do not have direct access to their cash and cash equivalents or future earnings.
 But we can direct the use of their cash through agreements that provide us with effective control of these entities.
 Moreover, we receive quarterly fees from some of these affiliated entities in exchange for certain consulting and other services provided by us.
 See "Item 4.
 Information on the Company-C. Organizational Structure."
-We expect to require cash to fund our ongoing business needs, particularly the further expansion of our distribution and service network through acquisitions and establishment of new insurance intermediary companies and development of an e-commerce insurance platform.
+We expect to require cash to fund our ongoing business needs, particularly the further expansion of our distribution and service network and development of an e-commerce insurance platform.